jsdw/jsdw.github.io/content/posts/neural-nets/index.md

 - The error function used to calculate our total network error.
 - The training algorithm itself!
 Back propagation with something like mini-batch gradient descent is the dominant choice, but there are other ways to update our weights (for example, genetic algorithms).

 As such, there is an almost endless amount of exploration one can do.
-That said, I hope that this post helps you to get started!
+That said, I hope that this post helps to build a foundation on which this exploration can be carried out.

 [nn-example]: https://github.com/jsdw/neural-net-example
 [nn-slides]: https://github.com/jsdw/neural-network-talk